SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

 ## Monitoring

-To see if hosted microservice is running successfully, microservice's health endpoint can be checked.
+To see if a hosted microservice is running successfully, a microservice's health endpoint can be checked.
-This endpoint is enabled by default for all microservices that is developed using Java Microservice SDK.
+This endpoint is enabled by default for all microservices that are developed using Java Microservice SDK.

     GET {URL}/service/{APPLICATION_NAME}/health